sweet-tooth-clojure/ansible-roles/README.md

 you're new to Ansible or to server management/devops, [_Deploying Your First Clojure App ...From the Shadows_](http://www.braveclojure.com/quests/deploy/) is a 70-page book for beginners that explains everything you need to know to get your site online.
+It explains each of these roles in extreme detail, explaining how everything works together to get your site running.

 ## What is this?